 Tutoring is coordinated by staff tutors.
 Professional tutors work with students during developmental education classes, in small groups, and in one-on-one sessions.

-ProQuest is a multidisciplinary database with a collection of thousands of academic journals, news articles dissertations, magazines and eBooks.
+multidisciplinary database with a collection of thousands of academic journals, news articles dissertations,

-Magnolia is a statewide consortium funded by the Mississippi Legislature that provides journals, dissertations, newspapers, magazines, and eBooks.
+statewide consortium funded by the Mississippi Legislature that provides journals, dissertations, newspapers,

 E-Books/e-magazines and newspapers are available at the Leontyne Price Library.